 As an undergraduate at Binghamton University in upstate New York, he studied painting under Angelo Ippolito, a noted New York School Abstract Expressionist painter.
 In 2008, Goldberg completed his MFA in Computer Art, earned under full scholarship from Bowling Green State University in Ohio.

 Goldberg’s works reside in numerous private and corporate collections, as well as the permanent collections of the Islip Art Museum in Islip, NY, and the Pollock-Krasner House and Study Center in East Hampton NY, the former home and studio of artists Jackson Pollock and Lee Krasner.
-His technology-fueled works have been featured in publications such as The New York Times and Backchannel, and have been exhibited at museums, galleries and art fairs across the United States including The Parrish Art Museum in the Hamptons, Manhattan’s 69th Regiment Armory and the Fountain Art Fair in Miami.
+His technology-fueled works have been featured in publications such as WIRED and The New York Times and have been exhibited at museums, galleries and art fairs across the United States including The Parrish Art Museum in the Hamptons, Manhattan’s 69th Regiment Armory and the Fountain Art Fair in Miami.

 Goldberg was born in the Bronx, New York in 1971 to parents of Jewish and Japanese ancestry.
 His maternal grandmother Kimiye Ebisu was an accomplished calligrapher who lived and practiced in Honolulu and taught in both the United States and Japan.
 The artist has lived and worked in Williamsburg (Brooklyn), Manhattan’s East Village, and Southampton, NY.
 Goldberg currently lives and works on the North Shore of Long Island with his wife Donna and their daughter Aya.